 A lyric poem is a musically inclined short verse that speaks on poignant and powerful emotions.
 It is usually an emotion, or a series of emotions, around which the poem is centered.
-The emotions around which the poem is orientated are more likely than not related to the poet’s own feelings.
+The emotions are more likely than not related to the poet’s own feelings.
 Lyric poems are one of the most common types of poetic forms.
 They have a long and interesting history and unlike other styles of poetry, writers still compose them today.

 While working on a lyric poem, writers make use of a number of poetic techniques, including rhyme, meter, repetition, alliteration, and assonance or consonance to imbue a poem with musical qualities.
 The more unity a poem has, the easier it will flow and more it will seem as if it could be set to music.
 There is no single form a lyric poem has to be written in.
 From sonnets to villanelles, anything can qualify as long as the text uses emotion as its primary driving force.

 One of the most important techniques is the meter.
 Writers can make use of any combination of metrical patterns, from iambic and trochaic to anapaestic and pyrrhic.
 Each one can bring something different to a poem.

 Although not always the case, often these poems are written from the first-person perspective.
 Sometimes, through historical details, or contextual ones, a reader can infer that the poet is speaking about themselves.
 But, more often than not it is safer to assume the poet is taking on a persona for that particular poem.

 Lyric poetry originated in different forms around the world.
 The word “lyric” originates from the word lyre which refers to a stringed instrument, similar to a harp.
 Today, contemporary readers might be familiar with the ancient Greek poet Sappho who wrote deeply moving poems on love and loss that still resonate with modern audiences.